twisted/txacme/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~

 The endpoint can be instantiated directly as well; this allows extra
 customizations beyond what the string syntax provides for.

-.. todo:: Actually implement and document this.
+Most of the
+parameters that can be passed correspond to the parameters of the issuing
+service (see below).

+.. autoclass:: txacme.endpoint.AutoTLSEndpoint
+   :noindex:
+   :members:

 Issuing service